Mary Ward Loreto Foundation (Albania)

 The Platform of Volunteer Centers and Organizations is the national volunteer center.
 As part of volunteerism education, it creates conditions for the dissemination and implementation of a service-learning strategy.
 It offers accredited service-learning education in child and youth education and training for volunteering, recognizes schools that are exemplary in volunteering education, and forms partnerships with state and local authorities.

-contact: info@dobrovolnictvo.sk Facebook Instagram
+Contact: info@dobrovolnictvo.sk Facebook Instagram